Prospects for constraining interacting dark energy models from gravitational wave and gamma ray burst joint observation: Gravitational wave simulation

-The instrumental error of the luminosity distance is dependent on the SNR $\rho$ of a GW signal as $\sigma_{D_L}^{\text{inst}} \simeq D_L / \rho$ \citep{Zhao:2010sz}.
-For the ET, to confirm a detected GW signal, the criteria adopted is the combined SNR larger than 8 \citep{Zhao:2010sz,Cai:2016sby}.
+The instrumental error of the luminosity distance is dependent on the signal-to-noise ratio (SNR) $\rho$ of a GW signal as $\sigma_{D_L}^{\text{inst}} \simeq D_L / \rho$ \citep{Zhao:2010sz}.
+For the ET, to confirm a detected GW signal is using the criteria that the combined SNR is larger than 8 \citep{Zhao:2010sz,Cai:2016sby}.
 To consider the correlation between the inclination angle $\iota$ and the luminosity distance, we add a factor 2 in front of the error \citep{Cai:2016sby}, $\sigma_{D_L}^{\text{inst}} \simeq 2D_L / \rho$.
 The lensing uncertainty is modelled as $\sigma_{D_L}^{\text {lens }}=0.05 z D_L$ \citep{Cai:2016sby}.